📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 Although Portugal is a small country, it also presents considerable variation in terms of property prices, with the most popular areas, such as Lisbon and Porto, being the most expensive.

-Of course, we cannot go through all areas and all types of apartments to give you a sample of the price, but considering a new 2 bedroom apartment with 150m2 in an area well located within the cities mentioned below, you will find this price range:
+Of course, we cannot go through all areas and all types of apartments to give you a sample of the price.
+On average, the cost of buying property in Portugal per square meter currently is 2,951 €/m2.

 In addition to the property’s value, there are other types of costs that the buyer will have to bear, as will be described later.